Tananarive Due

 Tananarive Priscilla Due (/təˈnænəriːv ˈdjuː/ tə-NAN-ə-reev-_-DEW) (born January 5, 1966) is an American author and educator.
-Due won the American Book Award for her novel The Living Blood.
+Due won the American Book Award for her novel The Living Blood (2001), and the Bram Stoker Award for Best Novel, the Shirley Jackson Award for Best Novel, and the World Fantasy Award for her novel The Reformatory (2023).
 She is also known as a film historian with expertise in Black horror.
 Due teaches a course at UCLA called "The Sunken Place: Racism, Survival and the Black Horror Aesthetic", which focuses on the Jordan Peele film Get Out.

 Early life and education

 Due was born in Tallahassee, Florida, the oldest of three daughters of civil rights activist Patricia Stephens Due and civil rights lawyer John D. Due Jr. Her mother named her after the French name for Antananarivo, the capital of Madagascar.

 Due earned a B.S. in journalism from Northwestern University's Medill School of Journalism and an M.A. in English literature, with an emphasis on Nigerian literature, from the University of Leeds.
 At Northwestern, she lived in the Communications Residential College.